KapyGenius/loto-game/readme.md

 # Loto Game

-This is a simple JavaFX project for a Loto game, built using Maven.
+This is a JavaFX project for a Loto game, built using Maven.
 The project was first coded by Kapygenius in 2017 while learning Java, In my free time I will try to update it, but you are welcome to also make PR and I will review it.

 ## Prerequisites